Haliax/mattermost-plugin-channel-librarian/README.md

 <!-- In production, deploy and upload your plugin via the [System Console](https://about.mattermost.com/default-plugin-uploads). -->

 Optionally, change `settings` under the plugins settings menu in System Console:
-- Bot Name
+- BotName
-- Channel to Post
+- ChannelToPost
-- Include private channels
+- IncludePrivateChannels
 - IncludeChannelPurpose
 - TeamsToWatch
 - MessageTemplate
+- IgnoredPatterns
+- BlacklistedPurposePatterns

 **A note about Mentions**:
 Mentions will only work properly if the bot account has been assigned to the team and, if needed, the channel where it will post.